Growing Trees and Amoebas' Replications: Case of -extensions

-\begin{cor} $d_{G_i}(v)\leq m$ for all $i$ and $v\in V(G_i)$. \end{cor}
+\begin{cor} $d_{G_i}(v)\leq \tm$ for all $i$ and $v\in V(G_i)$. \end{cor}

-\begin{cor} For all $i$ and sufficiently large $j$, vertices of a copy extending at step $j$ do not intersect $V(G_i)$. \end{cor}
+This corollary provides a uniform upper bound on vertex degrees in all graphs~$G_i$.
+From this we derive the following.

-These facts put restrictions on degrees of vertices in $H$.
+\begin{cor} For all $i$ and sufficiently large $j$, vertices of a copy extending at step $j$ do not intersect $V(G_i)$. \end{cor} \begin{proof} If a vertex $v\in V(G_i)$ belongs to a copy of the amoeba extending at some step, then a new pendant edge is added at distance at most $|V(H)|$ from $v$ in $G_{i+1}$.
+Since all degrees of vertices in all graphs in the generation sequence are bounded by $\tm$ due to \cref{corr:degree-bounded}, it can repeat finitely many times. \end{proof} These facts put restrictions on degrees of vertices in $H$.
 Recall that we add pendant edges.
 So, initially a degree of a new vertex $v$ is 1.
 Then it can be increased by extension of a copy having a root at~$v$.
-Thus $\min_{v: m(v)>0}d(v) = 1$.
+Thus, $\min_{v: m(v)>0}d(v) = 1$.

-To catch the process of degree increasing, we introduce an auxiliary directed graph $D$.
-The vertices of $D$ are positive integers up to $m$.
-A pair $(x,y)$ is an edge in $D$ if $y = d(v)+m(v)$ and $d(v)+m(v)> x\geq d(v)$ for some~$v\in V(H)$.
+To catch the process of degree increasing, we introduce an auxiliary directed graph $D_A$.
+The vertices of $D_A$ are positive integers up to $\tm$.
+A pair $(x,y)$ is an edge in $D_A$ if $y = d(v)+m(v)$ and $d(v)+m(v)> x\geq d(v)$ for some~$v\in V(H)$.

-Let $q$ be the maximal integer reachable from 1 in $D$.
-By definition of $q$, the inequality $q\leq m$ holds.
-For an immortal amoeba $m = d(v^*)+m(v^*)$ should be reachable because the degree $d(v^*)$ should appear in some new vertex (i.e. a~vertex from $V(G_i)\setminus V(G_0)$) and all copies containing this vertex at some moment have enough space for the extension.
+Let $q_A$ be the maximal integer reachable from 1 in $D_A$.
+By the definition of $q$, the inequality $q\leq \tm$ holds.
+For an immortal amoeba, let $v^*$ be such that $\tm = d(v^*)+m(v^*)$.
+Note that $\tm$ is reachable because $d(v^*)$ appears in a new vertex (i.e. a~vertex from $V(G_i)\setminus V(G_0)$) and all copies containing this vertex at some moment have enough space for the extension.
 This implies the following theorem.